conradkoh/goals/docs/plan-optimistic-goal-creation.md

 ## Architecture After Fix

 ```
-WeekProviderWithoutDashboard (single source of truth)
+WeekProvider (single source of truth)
     ├── quarterlyGoals (with optimistic)
     ├── weeklyGoals (with optimistic, children updated)
     └── dailyGoals (with optimistic)